NBISweden/sda-cli/README.md

 ## Download

 The SDA/BP archive enables for downloading files and datasets in a secure manner.
 That can be achieved using the `sda-cli` tool and and it can be done in two ways:
-- by downloading from a S3 bucket
+- by downloading from a S3 bucket (`./sda-cli download`)
-- by using the download API
+- by using the download API (`./sda-cli sda-download`)

 ### Download from S3 bucket
-This process consists of the following two steps: create keys and download file and is explained in the following sections.
+This process consists of the following two steps: create keys and downloading the file.
+These steps are explained in the following sections.

 #### Create keys